jhpanda/orthomclx/README.md

-# orthomcl_c
+# orthomclx

-Modern C/Python rewrite of the OrthoMCL workflow.
+C/Python rewrite of the OrthoMCL workflow.

 Python requirement: 3.9 or newer.